malusos/blog/deploy-with-openvino.md

 lm-eval==0.4.3
 ```

-For GenAI C++ libraries installation follow the instruction [here](https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-genai.html).
+For GenAI C++ libraries installation follow the instructions [here](https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-genai.html).

 ## Step 2: Exporting Models to OpenVINO IR

 Hugging Face and Intel's collaboration has led to the [Optimum-Intel](https://huggingface.co/docs/optimum/en/intel/index) project.
-It is designed to optimize Transformers models for inference on Intel HW.
+It is designed to optimize Transformers models for inference on Intel hardware.
 Optimum-Intel supports OpenVINO as an inference backend and its API has wrappers for various model architectures built on top of OpenVINO inference API.
-All of these wrappers start from `OV` prefix, for example, `OVModelForCausalLM`.
+All of these wrappers start with the `OV` prefix, for example, `OVModelForCausalLM`.
 Otherwise, it is similar to the API of 🤗 Transformers library.

 To export Transformer models to OpenVINO Intermediate Representation (IR) one can use two options: This can be done using Python’s .from_pretrained() method or the Optimum command-line interface (CLI).
 Below are examples using both methods:
 ### Using Python API